Hotspot analysis in the PEF approach

 It depends on the LCA practitioner and the choices he or she makes, as there are no clear rules in LCA on how to do this.
 In the scope of the PEF pilot phase, all that has changed.
 With PEF, a hotspot can be identified at different levels of granularity: impact category, life cycle stage, process or elementary flow.

-A clear threshold is proposed: when ranked from most to least impact, the life cycle stages, processes or elementary flows that together make up 80% of the cumulative impact to any impact category should be considered relevant.
-Elementary flows that individually contribute more than 5% should also considered be relevant.
-Normalized and weighted results should be used to identify the most relevant impact categories, although deviations are possible if justified.
+A clear threshold is proposed: when ranked from most to least impact, the life cycle stages, processes or elementary flows that together make up 80% of the cumulative impact to any most relevant impact category should be considered relevant.
+Normalized and weighted results should be used to identify the most relevant impact categories, although others may be added on basis of expert judgement.
 Lastly, it’s important to mention that these rules apply for both, Product as well as Organisation Environmental Footprint.

-In the PEF pilot phase, the Commission introduced the hotspot as conceptual element.
+In the PEF pilot phase, the Commission requests the identification of the most relevant contributors.
 This offers you the focus needed to improve the environmental performance of your product (PEF) or organisation (OEF).
-In the context of the PEF pilot phase, a hotspot was defined in one of two ways:

 The PEF pilot phase will soon start to test the using the most relevant impact categories and life cycle stages in external communication.
 More importantly, identifying the most relevant processes and impact categories has implications for the data collection and data quality requirements.
-A future article will address the data needs in the PEF pilot phase.
+The data needs in the PEF pilot phase are adressed in another article.

-If you want to learn more about our role in the PEF initiative, please drop me an e-mail.
+If you want to learn more about our role in the PEF initiative, please send me an e-mail.
 See other episodes of this series: